-Upon his wife's death, W.F. removed himself and his two young sons to the home of his mother-in-law on South Main Street, never to return.
-He sold the property - including all of the furniture, tableware, and remaining personal property - for \$19,145.
+Upon his wife's death, W.F. removed himself and his two young sons, never to return.
+He sold the property - including all of the furniture and remaining personal property - for \$19,145.
+W.F. and his sons later resided at home of his mother-in-law on South Main Street.
+Elder son W.F.
+Jr. became an engineer for Westinghouse while the younger Albert Fuller joined the family banking business.